tldr-pages/tldr/pages/linux/sslstrip.md

 # sslstrip

-> sslstrip is a tool that transparently hijacks HTTP traffic on a network
+> The sslstrip is a tool that transparently hijacks HTTP traffic on a network.
 > More information: <https://www.kali.org/tools/sslstrip/>.

-- listen to a port:
+- Listen to a port:

 `sslstrip --listen={{target_port}}`